MartinPellizzer/terrawhisper-compiler/database/articles/apium-graveolens/botany.md

-Celery, scientifically known as Apium graveolens, belongs to the Plantae domain, Magnoliophyta kingdom, Magnoliopsida class, Apiales order, Apiaceae family, Apium genus, and graveolens species.

-Its common name, celery, encompasses various cultivars like Pascal celery, celeriac (Apium graveolens var. rapaceum), and leaf or Chinese celery (Apium graveolens var. secalinum).
-These variants differ in their growth habits and uses but share the same botanical classification.

-Celery is a biennial plant characterized by a rosette of compound leaves with stalks forming a prominent edible petiole.
-Its roots are fibrous and fleshy, while the leaves are pinnate, displaying small, ovate leaflets.
-During its second year, celery produces flowers arranged in compound umbels, each containing small white or yellow blossoms.
-The plant's overall height can range from 30 to 100 centimeters, depending on the variety.

-This plant is native to the Mediterranean region and prefers moist, temperate climates.
-It thrives in rich, well-drained soils and can be found growing in marshy areas, along stream banks, and in cultivated fields across Europe, Asia, and North America.
-Celery is often cultivated as a crop in various regions worldwide due to its adaptability to diverse growing conditions.
+ Celery (Apium graveolens) belongs to the kingdom Plantae, phylum Tracheophyta, class Magnoliopsida (or Dicotyledones), order Apiales, family Apiaceae (or Umbelliferae), and genus Apium.
+Common names include Celeriac and Smallage.

+ There are several cultivars of celery, including Pascal, Utmost, Golden Self-Blanching, Red Venture, Tango, and Vantage.
+These variants differ in their color, size, and blanching ability.
+Some varieties are also used as a root vegetable, such as celeriac.

+ Celery is a biennial herb with a long, thick stalk that can grow up to two feet tall.
+The leaves of celery are dark green and feathery.
+It has small white flowers that bloom in an umbrella-like shape.
+The root of celeriac, another variety of celery, is large, bulbous, and edible.

+ Celery is native to the Mediterranean region but is now widely cultivated around the world.
+It can grow in a variety of climates, from cool, moist areas to warm, dry regions.
+It prefers well-drained soil and full sun or partial shade.

+ Celery has a unique life cycle.
+It starts as a seed that germinates in the soil.
+The plant then grows leaves and stalks and forms flowers at the end of its first year.
+If left to grow, it will produce seeds and die after two years.
+However, if grown for food, it is typically harvested before flowering.